akarazhev/ai-driven-development-101/doc/ai/confluence-integration-prompt.md

 ## Context

 You are working on a **Confluence Publisher** Spring Boot application that currently uses a stub provider for publishing pages.
-The application needs to be updated to support real integration with Atlassian Confluence Cloud via REST API.
+The application needs to be updated to support real integration with **Atlassian Confluence Server/Data Center** via REST API.

+> **Important**: This integration targets Confluence Server/Data Center (on-premise), NOT Confluence Cloud.
+The API
+> endpoints and authentication differ significantly.

 ## Project Structure